Skip to main content

 Values and Ethics for Social Work (30 credits)

-Examine the role of the social worker and how this has been defined and developed, before considering the importance of personal and professional behaviour and boundaries.
-Reflect upon your personal values and gain an introduction to the values, ethics, and standards for social work.
-Explore the role of social work with different service user groups and settings.
-Study how diversity can relate to discrimination, disadvantage, power, and oppression, and explore how and to what extent social workers can challenge this by promoting social justice and human rights.
+In this module, you’ll explore how the role of the social worker has developed over time.
+You’ll also look at the importance of professional behaviour and clear boundaries.
+You’ll reflect on your own values and learn about the ethics, standards, and values that guide social work.
+You’ll explore social work across different service user groups and settings.
+You’ll also look at how diversity links to discrimination, disadvantage, power, and oppression.
+Finally, you’ll consider how social workers can challenge these issues by promoting social justice and human rights.

 Developing Skills for Practice (30 credits)

-Complete Stage 1 of your Professional Standards and Readiness to Practice Portfolio, including evidence of reflection on your personal and professional development.
-Engage in a community study where you’ll have the opportunity to enhance your understanding of the complex interaction between the individual and their community.
-Explore cultural, economic, and social factors which impact on daily living and social justice.
-Reflect on your direct work with service users and carers to develop your interpersonal communication and interviewing skills.
+You’ll complete Stage 1 of your Professional Standards and Readiness to Practice portfolio.
+This includes evidence of how you’ve reflected on your personal and professional development.
+You’ll take part in a community study, where you’ll explore how individuals and communities influence each other.
+You’ll look at the cultural, economic, and social factors that affect daily life and social justice.
+You’ll then reflect on your work with service users and carers to develop your communication and interviewing skills.

 Understanding Theory for Practice (30 credits)